wanyouzhu/tdd-kata-bank-ocr/README.md

   * other -> MalformedUnitException

 ### User Story 2
-* Check check sum of entries
+* Check checksum of entries